Discover top guides, trends, tips and expertise from AIO Writers

 Do SEO Keywords Need to Be Exact?
 Yes, No, and Why

-Monday, 10th Jun 2024Back in the day, SEO was all about stuffing your content with exact match keywords to rank higher.
+Keyword stuffing was a popular SEO tactic in the late 1990s to early 2000s when search engines like Google and Yahoo relied heavily on keyword density to rank websites.
 But times have changed, and as search algorithms become more sophisticated, the approach to keyword usage has shifted significantly.

 Today, the focus is on creating high-quality, relevant content that appeals to both search engines and users.